Head Gaskets 101: What They Are and How They Work in Your Vehicle

 • Lubricating oil in oil galleries.

-Proper engine operation requires that none of these circuits leaks or lose pressure at the junction of the engine block and cylinder head.
-The head gasket is a gasket that prevents these leaks and pressure drops.
+Proper engine operation requires that none of these circuits leak or lose pressure at the junction of the engine block and cylinder head.
+The head gasket prevents these leaks and pressure drops.

 Types of Head Gaskets

-• Multilayer Steel (MLS): Most modern engines are made with MLS seals.
-They consist of two to five (usually three) thin layers of steel interspersed with elastomer.
+• Multilayer Steel (MLS): Most modern engines use MLS seals, which consist of two to five (usually three) thin layers of steel interspersed with elastomer.
 Steaming surfaces are typically coated with a rubber coating, such as Viton, which adheres to the engine block and cylinder head, while the internal layers are optimized for elasticity.

-• Elastomer: uses a steel center plate with silicone rubber balls to seal in oil and coolant.
+• Elastomer: This type of head gasket uses a steel center plate with silicone rubber balls to seal in oil and coolant.
 The holes are closed in the usual way with rolled steel fire rings.
-This type of head gasket was used in the Rover K series engine.
+It was used in the Rover K series engine.

 What Causes a Head Gasket Explosion?

-The most repeated cause of cylinder head gasket breakage or damage is usually due to engine overheating.
+Engine overheating is the most repeated cause of cylinder head gasket breakage or damage.

 High engine temperatures are always caused by a lack of coolant inside the radiator, generally due to a leak.

-Depending on the material, some joints are likely to weaken sooner than others.
+Depending on the material, some joints will likely weaken sooner than others.
 For example, aluminum expands faster when heated.

 Metals with a higher thermal expansion rate are more sensitive to heat.
 Higher temperatures can change the shape of the object, which will cause unfavorable results.